jaspector

 No land development, new structure, alteration, or enlargement may proceed without a building permit, and no occupancy is authorized until an occupancy permit is issued citeturn17view0

-Typical processing time is Not posted online; applicants are directed to request details from the clerk citeturn16view0.
+Building permit processing times in Country Club, MO typically run Not posted online; applicants are directed to request details from the clerk citeturn16view0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Country Club, MO.
 The following work is generally exempt: No exempt-work list is published at this time; ask the clerk before assuming a project is exempt.
+When in doubt, confirm with the local building department before starting work.